jelilio/jelilio.github.io/README.md

 <h1 align="center">
-  Hello 👋, I'm Jelili
+  Hello 👋!
+I'm Jelili
 </h1>

 <p align="center">
 I am a dedicated full-stack software engineer with years of experience in software development.
-My expertise includes Java, Kotlin, Python, JavaScript, React and React Native, and I am passionate about creating innovative and efficient software solutions.
+I currently works as a freelancer, and I am passionate about creating innovative and efficient software solutions.
 </p>

 <br/>